icehouse-ventures/laravel-chartjs/README.md

 For rapid development and testing between versions, you can easily set the delivery method to 'CDN' in the config\chartjs.php settings, this will load the specified Chartjs files via an external content delivery network.
 Chartjs versions 2, 3 and 4 are available by CDN.
 These also load Moment.js and Numeral.js which are commonly needed for business charts.

 ## Publish
-If you do not use JavaScript packages anywhere else in your application or are new to JavaScript development then you may not already have the Node Package Manager, Laravel Mix or Vite set up.
+If you do not use JavaScript packages anywhere else in your application or are new to JavaScript development, then you may not already have the Node Package Manager, Laravel Mix or Vite set up.
 In that case, this package includes pre-compiled versions of Chartjs that you can use in your application.
 To publish the chart.js binary to your application's public folder (where JavaScript bundles are stored) you can publish the package's pre-built distribution assets.

-By default, the publish method will install Chartjs version 4 using the latest binary in the package.
+By default, the publish method will install Chartjs version 4 using the latest version in the package.
 If you want to publish an older version, we have also included the latest stable Chartjs releases for version 3 and version 2.
 You can publish these to your public assets folder using the following commands:

 ```bash
 // Publish Chartjs version 4 assets